 See the Chaperones FAQ section for more information on how to prepare your team for the competition.

-For all questions related to the 2015-2016 Battle of the Books, you can contact Vivienne Schroeder via email at firstname.lastname@example.org or Jesse Saunders at email@example.com.
+For all questions related to the Battle of the Books, you can contact Vivienne Schroeder (Head Judge) via email at email@example.com or Jesse Saunders (BOTB Coordinator) at firstname.lastname@example.org.

 Travel FAQ for National competition (for top 8 teams from Buff group and the top 4 teams from the Blue and Green groups):